sajibsrs/notes-on-c/docs/error-handling.md

 ```

 ## errorno
-`errno` works as a global variable.
+`errno` works as a global variable (thread-local).
 So we need to set it to `0` first, to clear out any previous error.

 For specific errors, errorno defines different error type.
 Which can be used to determine error type.
 Such as EDOM, ERANGE, EINTR, EIO etc.
 ```c